tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 #### The Environment

-Consider all other agents as part of an unpredictable environment and just respond based on
+Consider all other agents as part of an unpredictable environment and just respond based on their response